hadronized/strongly-typed-thoughts.net/static/content/home.md

 by fall 2015, delivered by [EFREI](https://en.wikipedia.org/wiki/EFREI).
 You can download a generic version of my CV [here](http://phaazon.net/pub/CV.pdf).

-Today, I work at [Ledger](https://www.ledger.com) as Software Engineer.
-I work mostly on low-level systems and applications, ranging from heavy-cryptographic code to blockchain protocols, formats, serialization and financial transaction-related code, but I also integrate those systems end-to-end into different architectures, such as `node.js`, Electron, Android and iOS via React Native, etc.
+Today, I work at [Datadog](https://www.datadoghq.com) as Software Engineer.
+I work on distributed and highly available data systems.

 > Disclaimer to headhunters: if you want to contact me for a job offer, please do not use a template
 > you send to everyone.
 It’s both boring and disrespectful.
 Even though I used to respond to that